tisba/faraday-follow-redirects/README.md

 To release a new version, make a commit with a message such as "Bumped to 0.0.2" and then run `rake release`.
 See how it works [here](https://bundler.io/guides/creating_gem.html#releasing-the-gem).

+The `.ruby-version` file defines the default version to be used for development.

 ### Appraisal for testing multiple versions of dependencies

 We use [appraisal](https://github.com/thoughtbot/appraisal) to test against both faraday 1.x and 2.x, and `./bin/test` will run tests against both.
 To run tests against just one you could: